 3. Select the person you're sharing with, and then select Delete icon.

 When someone shares a folder with you an email is sent to let you know.
-You can now add this to your folder pane so you can access.
+You can now add this to your folder pane so you can access it in new Outlook.

 1. In the folder pane, right-click Shared with me.